What Are Cracker Jacks?

 Most of you likely already know the answer to this question.
 Cracker Jacks are a classic American snack that consist of crunchy molasses caramel popcorn and peanuts.
 Cracker Jacks are packaged in a bold red, white, and blue box and their most memorable feature is the inclusion of a small prize in every box.

-What makes Cracker Jack caramel popcorn just a little bit different from other caramel corn snacks is the use of brown sugar and addition of molasses to the caramel.
-This nifty copycat recipe incorporates both of those things to give you that special dark caramel flavor with the extra bite that is characteristic of the commercial version of this snack.
+What makes this recipe a close copycat of Cracker Jacks instead of just run-of-the-mill caramel popcorn is the use of brown sugar and addition of molasses to the caramel.
+These two ingredients provide that special dark caramel flavor with the extra bite that is characteristic of the commercial version of this snack.

 In addition to the caramel, redskin Spanish peanuts are a must.
 If you are familiar with eating Cracker Jacks, you'll be familiar with the peanuts slipping out of their caramel-coated skins when biting into a cluster of sweet goodness.
 It's subtle and unique.